 What are your thoughts on Lara’s image?
 Is she simply the product of a sexist gaming industry or can she be seen as a positive role model?

 I think all fans see Lara as a powerful, witty, determined, and successful character.
 She’s always been a role model for myself and I’ve always loved how she’s very independent, smart, and can tackle anything.
-I can see why people think she’s just a sex object if they haven’t played the games because of her unrealistic measurements, but it’s when you play the game you’ll quickly realize there’s so much more to her.
+I can see why people think she’s just a sex object if they haven’t played the games because of her unrealistic measurements, but it’s when you play the game you’ll quickly realise there’s so much more to her.

 What’s your favourite Tomb Raider game?